Skip to main content Skip to footer

 How to Buy an Audio Interface for Home Recording

 An audio interface serves as the hub for all of your necessary connections.
 Unless you’re recording to tape, you’re going to need one.
 In your home recording studio setup, an audio interface is likely the gear purchase that will require the most thought.
 In addition to other features, the price of an audio interface is determined by the quality of its AD/DA converters, its array of inputs and outputs, and the quality/quantity of microphone preamps.
-Brands like Focusrite, who make the iconic Scarlett family (now in it's fourth generation), Universal Audio, known for their powerful Apollo X line-up, as well as other industry leaders like PreSonus and Apogee, offer some of the best audio interfaces for home studio use.
+Brands like Focusrite, who make the iconic Scarlett family (now in it's fourth generation), Universal Audio, known for their powerful Apollo X line-up, as well as other industry leaders like Apogee and the PreSonus Quantum series, offer some of the best audio interfaces for home studio use.
 The breakdowns below will help you narrow down your choices.

 Computer Connectivity